ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

   - For Windows
     ```bash
     nc64 <ip_address_of _the_target_machine> 4444
+- For windows users, you can download `netcat` tool from the [here]{}
+- In Linux, the netcat comes preinstalled.
 NOTE:

 - You will need to know the target ip address beforehand.
 You can either use IP Loggers or do an `arp` scan over the local network.